jfsql/DataAnalytics/docs/index.md

 ## Visualizations
 The following visualizations were created to illustrate the results:

--Average number of rooms per person from 2003 to 2023 for degree 1 urbanization by country
+- Average number of rooms per person from 2003 to 2023 for degree 1 urbanization by country

 - Average number of rooms per person from 2003 to 2023 for degree 2 urbanization by country